scoczy/scoczy.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Start researching and exploring over-actuated UAV platforms.
+Started research on over-actuated UAV platforms, with a primary focus on tilt-rotor tricopter systems.